-We’ll break down this meaty topic into a plain-English primer on retention marketing, including a simple retention marketing definition, steps to build your own customer retention plan, and retention marketing examples from some of today’s most loved apps.
+We’ll break down this meaty topic into a plain-English primer on retention marketing, including a simple retention marketing definition, steps to build your customer retention plan, and retention marketing examples from some of today’s most-loved apps.

-Customer retention marketing involves creating campaigns that focus on your existing user base.
-The goal is to create habitual active users and repeat customers, and increase metrics like session length and frequency or purchase frequency and average order value.
+Customer retention marketing involves creating campaigns that focus on your existing user base in order to create habitual users and repeat customers.
+The goal is to improve app engagement (session length and frequency) as well as business revenue (purchase frequency and average order value).

-The most common way to measure retention marketing success is retention rate.
+The most common way to measure retention marketing success is your app’s retention rate.
 We recommend tracking retention at three stages:

-There’s no shortcut to improving user retention, and you won’t see results overnight.
-But with planning, precision, patience – and a lot of experimentation — you’ll see just how big of an impact retention marketing can make on your business’ bottom line.
+But by shifting your focus from acquisition to retention, you’ll see just how big of an impact retention marketing strategies can make on your business’ bottom line.

 Understanding how, where, and when potential and current users interact with your brand is essential to optimizing retention at every stage.
 A user journey map is an important reminder that different users discover your brand in different ways, and may have different expectations for your app.